Literature: The Quantum Thief

 - Death Is Cheap: For the Zokus and Sobornost, at least.
 The Zokus are primarily defined by their degree of entanglement with others, so as long as enough of their jewels are intact making a new body for someone who "died" is a trivial matter, deserving no more acknowledgement than having a party with close friends.
 For Sobornost, they fork so many copies of their gogols that the only risk destruction has is a loss of information.
 Hell, copy-clans leave their names in lower case just to emphasize how meaningless their individual selves are.

-- Deus ex Machina: At the end of The Causal Angel, Mieli uses the Kaminari Jewel to teleport the Super City Zokus into a different universe moments before they would have been destroyed.
+- Deus ex Machina: At the end of The Causal Angel, Mieli uses the Kaminari Jewel to teleport the Supra City Zokus into a different universe moments before they would have been destroyed.

 - Eldritch Abomination: The Dragons and the All-Defector are (post)human creations, but they are alien and terrifying enough to qualify.

 - Emperor Scientist: Most of the seven Sobornost Founders were originally some of the world's most brilliant scientists from the early era of mind-uploading in the 2060's, and continue their experiments in increasingly massive scale to the present day.
 Notably, they work in very different fields of expertise; the hsien-kus are sociologists and historians while the chens focus on physics, for example.
 The King of Mars also qualifies.